-ionCORE Plasma Light Engine
+Plasma Light Engine

-HEP Plasma Point Source Light
+Plasma Point Source Light

 The plasma light point source is a single identifiable localised source 10mm diameter and 20mm length, the size of the end of a little finger.
 There are three main benefits of single point source lighting:

-- Directional strength; enables optically efficient reflectors to be designed to precisely and efficiently redirect light to achieve desired distributions eg wide grow-light reflectors suitable for large growing areas, or narrow reflectors for growing tables.
+3. Directional strength; enables optically efficient reflectors to be designed to precisely and efficiently redirect light to achieve desired distributions eg wide grow-light reflectors suitable for large growing areas, or narrow reflectors for growing tables.

 Lamp Doses Tailored to Suit Applications

-- Materials can be economically tailored to create spectra for particular crops
+- Create bespoke spectra for particular crops

-Offering flexible spectral outputs, Ceravision's HEP plasma lighting offers added-value and economic solutions in horticulture grow-lighting and other commercial applications.
+Delivering flexible spectral outputs, plasma lighting offers practical economic solutions in horticulture and other applications requiring natural solar levels of UV-A and UV-B, or UV-C for sterilisation.

-HEP Plasma Lighting Technology
+Plasma Light Technology